Vocational Training Opportunities Scheme

 Courses can be provided free of charge, and meal and travel allowances are available.
 Courses are full-time and can last up to two years, with 30 hours' attendance per week.

 Participants on VTOS can pursue courses covering a wide range of subjects and activities.
-Certification is available at a range of levels, including Junior Certificate, Leaving Certificate, and FETAC Levels, 3,4 & 5.
+Certification is available at a range of levels, including Junior Certificate and Leaving Certificate, and the Foundation, Level 1 and Level 2 certificates of the National Council for Vocational Awards (NCVA).

 People aged 21 and over and in receipt of Unemployment Benefit/ Assistance, One Parents Family Payment, Disability Allowance, Disability Benefit, Invalidity Pension for at least six months prior to joining the programme are eligible for VTOS.
 Those signing for credits who satisfy these conditions, and dependent spouses of eligible persons may also avail of the programme.